-Tami Eggleston, Ph.D.
-Professor of Psychology; Associate Dean for Institutional Effectiveness tegglest@mckendree.edu; 618-537-6859
+Tami Eggleston, Ph.D., Professor of Psychology; Associate Dean for Institutional Effectiveness

 Applied sport psychology is the study of the psychological and mental factors that influence and are influenced by participation and performance in sport, exercise, and physical activity.
 Applied sport psychology professionals are interested in how participation in sport, exercise, and physical activity may enhance personal development and well-being throughout the life span (Information from the Association for Applied Sport Psychology website - AASP).